mcocdawc/chemcoord/README.md

 All of them come shipped by default with nearly every python installation.
 You can use for example the [anaconda3 installer](https://www.continuum.io/downloads/)

-The advantage of the anaconda3 installer is that you get a lot of additional modules and programs, that make it really easy to work with python.
+The advantage of the anaconda3 installer is that you get a lot of additional modules and programs that make it really easy to work with python.
-For example [Ipython](http://ipython.org/) and the [jupyter notebooks](http://jupyter.org/) I highly recommend to use those.
+[Ipython](http://ipython.org/) and the [jupyter notebooks](http://jupyter.org/) are an example.

 ### Unix